help-icon-link

 • Help homeowners take advantage of tax credits or rebates offered by many states and local governments

-• Assist with Federal tax credits available for solar installations.
+• Assist with tax credits available for solar installations.

 Future solar panel designs are anticipated to: